FenixUp/RestShell/README.md

 # RestShell
 Personal project to make a series of Rest Requests using Powershell.
 The idea being to make Rest Requests available to the layman while simplifying dev work.
+Windows has built-in powershell features to allow users to send web requests.
+The idea for this project is to allow users and developers to focus on developing API payloads, while not doing any powershell :)

 Bothers me that people are turning to tools like Postman to develop their API payloads.
 The Postman app has this practice of auto-uploading every request into their cloud.